-The CEX sample size is not sufficient to allow an analysis of this kind at both high spatial and demographic resolution.
-However, it is possible to use CEX data to simulate household expenditure for the much larger American Community Survey (ACS), relying on the large overlap in household and geographic variables between the two surveys.
-This type of survey integration is sometimes referred to as "micro data fusion" (Pisano and Tedeschi 2014).
+The CEX sample size is not sufficient to allow an analysis of this kind at both high spatial and high demographic resolution.
+However, it is possible to use CEX data to simulate household expenditure for the U.S. Census Bureau's much larger American Community Survey (ACS), relying on the large overlap in household and geographic variables between the two surveys.

-7 For the record, I (proudly) have no idea what a pair of luxury-brand shoes actually cost!
+7 For the record, I (proudly) have no idea what a pair of luxury-brand shoes actually cost.